Nexmo/nexmo-developer/_documentation/concepts/guides/webhooks.md

 Your App->Nexmo: 200 OK
 ```

-Webhooks are a great way for Nexmo to send information about events such as an incoming call or message, an event during a call, or to send follow-up information such as a delivery receipt which may become available some time after the request it relates to.
-You will see webhooks used in a few of our applications.
+Webhooks provide a convenient mechanism for Nexmo to send information to your application for events such as an incoming call or message, or a change in call status.
+They can also be used to send follow-up information such as a delivery receipt which may become available some time after the request it relates to.

 ## Which APIs support webhooks?